leoDomingos/study-on-formula-1-champions/README.md

 All data from the API is stored in the `data` folder, which has a readme file explaining each of the files within.

-The environment will all the variables is included in a .yml file.
+The environment will all the dependencies is included in a .yml file.
 Using conda, you can clone it using `conda env create -f path-to-environment.yml`.